 The most important factor is your home’s assessed value, which is not the same as the fair market value or appraised value.
 For one, assessors have their own methodology that differs from that of appraisers, and while your home will be appraised in the process of refinancing, the results of the appraisal are shared with your mortgage lender, not the local tax authority.

-Let’s say your home’s assessed value on your most recent property tax bill was $368,000, while the appraised value is $430,000.
+Let’s say your home’s assessed value on your most recent property tax bill was $368,000, while the appraised value for the refinance is $430,000.
 Your property taxes would be calculated using the $368,000 figure.
 Then, your local tax authority will review other assessments in the area, along with the local annual budget, to set property tax rates, also known as mill rates.
 Even if your home assesses at a lower value, your taxes can still rise if the budget does, and your municipality needs money.